Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Proposed scheme

-In the section, we describe the cost function design, which make possible to maximize total cell throughput while keeping the constraints.
-To propose a practical mechanism, we apply two constraints to the cost function: i) transmitting power constraints, ii) interferences to eNB constraints.
+In DPADIC, two constraints should be reflected to the cost function: i) transmitting power constraints, ii) interferences to eNB constraints.
 We adopt the Lagrange function to express the two constraints in the cost function.
-Typically, the Lagrange function is a function that is used to minimize or maximize the target value in constrained environment~\cite{ref:Lagrange}.
-Typical cost function in deep learning of regression problem is mean square error (MSE), which is an average of square of difference between predictions and pre-defined answers.
-It intends to give benefit or penalty to update DNN for reducing the differences.
-In other words, cost function can be customized if it can give benefit or penalty based on the purpose of the system.
-Therefore, we use throughput directly to the cost function itself in the proposed scheme, which shown in Equation~\ref{eq:throughput}.
-Thus, the answers are not required.
-Throughput is too complex function, but it is not a problem for deep learning.
-Additionally in the proposed scheme, the two constraints are adopted into the cost function.
-Firstly, the power constraint, $Ct_p$ is as follows:
+In deep learning process, a cost function defines a way to give benefit or penalty to update DNN.
+In other words, a cost function can be customized if it can give benefit or penalty.
+Therefore, we use throughput directly to the cost function of deep learning itself in the proposed scheme, as shown in Eq.~\ref{eq:throughput}.
+Thus, labels of data are not required.
+Although throughput and constraints are non-convex, it can be approximated by using deep learning.
+The power constraint $\eta_p$ is expressed as follow: